Swammons/DS_Paint_2.0/README.md

-# Drew's DS Paint Version 2.2.1 -  09/30/2022
+# Drew's DS Paint Version 2.3.0 -  10/21/2022
 ## New features:
+ * Buttons now have Icons and Tool tips
+ * Flip selected area
- * Autosave
+ * Rotate selcteed area
- * added test case
+ * Rotate whole canvas (Note: see the Known issues)

 ## Known issues:
-  * Only supports opening up to 15 tabs a session
-  * If you cange the combo box befor clicking Fill it will not fill the shape propely
-  * Fill not working with Polygon tool
-  * About is unupdated

-## Expected next sprint:
-  * select and move
+  * Rotate all
+  ** Will not move the canvas to the corner of the screen and parts of the canvas will hang outside the pane ** Scale canvas boxes not changeing when rotating
+  ** Causes error with scale canvas (more testing needed)
+  * Flip will only filp the selected area once

 ## Links:
   https://github.com/Swammons/DS_Paint_2.0